The Las Vegas Story (film): Reception

-Critical response

-Bosley Crowther, the film critic for The New York Times, gave the film a mixed review, writing, "The Las Vegas Story at the Paramount is one of those jukebox gambling films that gives the impression of being made up as it goes along ...
-For the simple fact is that Miss Russell is slightly grotesque to look upon in the tacky costumes and pinched-in get-ups with which she is cheaply adorned, and for the rest she contributes to the drama nothing more than a petulant pout and a twangy whine.
+In a contemporary review for The New York Times, critic Bosley Crowther called the film "one of those jukebox gambling films that gives the impression of being made up as it goes along" and wrote: "Miss Russell is slightly grotesque to look upon in the tacky costumes and pinched-in get-ups with which she is cheaply adorned, and for the rest she contributes to the drama nothing more than a petulant pout and a twangy whine.
 But, then, the scriptwriters, Earl Felton and Harry Essex, have not made demands in their loose-jointed, tabloid-tinted fiction for more than the lady gives.
 And the rest of the cast does not embarrass her by playing above her head.
 The best to be said on behalf of this hit-or-miss R. K. O. film is that, in throwing side glances at the sap-traps of Las Vegas, it points its own indeterminate moral: patrons proceed at their own risk; the odds are in favor of the house."

-In their film review, Time Out magazine discussed the background of the studio that produced the film, writing, "A minor RKO gem showing all the preferences of its then owner Howard Hughes (aeroplanes, brunettes, breasts and disenchanted heroes)...It all finishes with a perfunctory nod toward family values (by marrying off an irrelevant young couple), but the film wears its intentions on its sleeve with the final shot: Hoagy looks first at the seductive Russell, then winks at us as he sings, My resistance is low..."

-Film critic Dennis Schwartz liked the film and wrote, "Robert Stevenson (My Forbidden Past) walks out a winner in this pulpish crime drama that he directed with panache.
-It's mainly scripted by Paul Jarrico who received no screen credit because of his pro-communist sympathies that met with the disapproval of nutty right-wing RKO boss Howard Hughes, who decided to take on the powerful Screen Writers Guild.
-This prompted a civil suit by Jarrico, who later suffered from a blacklist by HUAC over his politics.
-Hughes lost $600,000 on this B-film gem, probably the best film he ever produced...The exciting climax has for the first time a car/helicopter chase sequence on film ...
-It ends with a playful Happy and a divorce-minded Linda working together again and singing a duette with lyrics such as "Keep your distance, my resistance is low", which might explain what this appealing oddball story was all about."

-RKO announced plans to reteam Mature and Russell in Split Second, but neither ended up appearing in that film.
+Critic Edwin Schallert of the Los Angeles Times wrote: "Colorful Nevada background of 'The Las Vegas Story' unquestionably will add to its special appeal to audiences here.
+A swank impression of the resorts in Las Vegas is a highlight, and the gambling issue is effectively woven into the plot, with possession of a diamond necklace as the special gimmick to keep the story going. ...
+[I]t is entertainment of varied character that is supplied by the picture, with performances that genuinely carry it along."

+The film lost an estimated $600,000 at the box office.